anandabits/swift-evolution/proposals/NNNN-partial-initializers.md

 There is ample opportunity to bikeshed over the name of this implicit partial initializer.
 Some options would be `members`, `memberwise` or `allProperties`.

-I believe it is a good idea to include this implicit partial initializer if we retain an implicit memberwise initializer.
+It might be a good idea to include this implicit partial initializer if we retain an implicit memberwise initializer.
 It allows us to explicitly declare the implicit memberwise intializer.

-This implicit partial initializer would be almost essential if we do not retain the implicit memberwise initializer as it would partly mitigate the boilerplate necessary to declare an initializer explicitly in the "bag of properties" use case.
+The downside of this approach (and that of the current implicit initializer) is that it is subject to breakage under re-ordering of property declarations.

 #### Property declaration modifier